 Who else is developing gene therapies for Infectious Diseases:

 There are a number of companies that are currently developing for infectious diseases.
 As per the recent gene report by Roots Analysis, there are close to 35 candidates already in development for the treatment of infectious diseases.

 How big is the gene therapy pipeline for HIV:

 Given the high treatment burden, HIV remains one of the key focus areas of the therapy developers in the infectious disease space.
 Below, I have added a quick snapshot of the gene therapy pipeline for HIV.

 How big is the gene therapy market: The overall gene therapy market is expected to reach close to $12 billion by 2030.

-For detailed insights about the gene therapies market, check out the report here.
+For detailed insights about the market, check out the report here.